⏳ 15 min read · Last updated: May 2026

 - Rinse the root mass under plain tap water for one minute.

-- Refill the system with plain, pH-balanced water.
+- Refill the system with plain, pH-adjusted water.

 - Wait two days before reintroducing nutrients at half strength.